-ACA believes that the best long-term solution for Americans overseas in having their voice heard is direct representation in Congress through Delegates elected by the overseas community.
-The overseas American community should have right to its own representation, particularly given the special issues they face, the growing complexities of the global markets and the role that Americans overseas play in the competitiveness of the United States.
+ACA believes that overseas American community should have more direct representation, particularly given the special issues they face, the growing complexities of the global markets and the role that Americans overseas play in the competitiveness of the United States.

 Another important body representing Americans overseas is the Americans Abroad Caucus.
 Founded in 2007 in the House of Representatives, this Caucus counts about 25 members at present, representing many states and all regions of the nation, from the West Coast, the Mid West, the South and the East Coast.
 The Caucus is co-chaired by Carolyn Maloney (D-NY) and Mick Mulvaney (R-SC).
 ACA maintains ongoing contact with the Caucus Co-chairs and updates the Caucus on issues affecting Americans living and working overseas.